MJHS Hospice Care

 A common misconception is that hospice care is for patients who only have days to live, when in reality hospice care is available for patients who have months to live.

-Hospice services provide a patient-centered specialized program of care and support for someone who is facing a life-limiting illness.
-Patients who decide to receive hospice services have made the personal decision to no longer pursue curative treatment.
+Hospice, also known as comfort care, is for patients who have made the personal decision to no longer pursue curative treatment.
 Instead, they have decided to focus on quality of life and time with family and friends.

 Hospice care utilizes an interdisciplinary team of professionals to provide compassionate and expert medical care, pain management, and emotional and spiritual support expressly tailored to the patient's needs and wishes.
 Hospice focuses on comfort, not curing, with the fundamental principle that each of us has the right to die pain-free and with dignity, and that our families will receive the necessary support to allow us to do so.